jnozzi/cocoadev.com/markdown/SharewareDates.md

 ----

-See General/NSDate docs for the     - (General/NSTimeInterval)timeIntervalSinceNow method.
+See NSDate docs for the     - (NSTimeInterval)timeIntervalSinceNow method.